EtoileScintillante/lane-detection-cpp/README.md

 3. Use the [Canny Edge Detection algorithm](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html) to detect edges.
 We're interested in the edges of the lanes.

    <img src="https://github.com/EtoileScintillante/lane-detection-cpp/blob/master/docs/canny.png" width="450" alt="canny edges"/>
 4. Find the region of interest.
-For this program that means creating a mask with the use of two trapezoids (one big one and a smaller one that is located inside the big one).
+For this program that means creating a mask with the use of two trapezoids (a big one and a smaller one that goes inside the big one).
 We get the following result after applying the mask on the canny image:

    <img src="https://github.com/EtoileScintillante/lane-detection-cpp/blob/master/docs/maskedCanny.png" width="450" alt="trapezoid mask"/>
 5. Detect lines using the [Hough Line Transform](https://docs.opencv.org/3.4/d9/db0/tutorial_hough_lines.html).
 HLT is used to detect straight lines.
 Every detected line is made up of two points (starting and ending point).
 Here are the detected lines drawn: